trajilovicBoris/Portfolio/README.md

 ---

 ### 🧠 Words of Wisdom
-> - “But it works on my machine.”
+>  “But it works on my machine.”
-> - "Send me the Link"
+>  "Send me the Link"
-> - //localhost:8080
+>  //localhost:8080
-> — Me, trying to test the new webpage
+> — "Me, trying to test the new webpage"

 ---